pakinsa/DevOps_Project/09.Three-Tier WordPress Website with LVM Storage/Readme.md

 ### Part 2

-#### 1. Launch 1 EC2 Instances with RedHart.(To Configure and install this Second Server as Database Server using MYSQL Server)
+#### 1. Launch 1 EC2 Instance with RedHart.
+(To Configure and install this Second Server as Database Server using MYSQL)

 ![Alt text](img/6a.db_vols.png)

 ![Alt text](img/6b.vol.png)

-Volume was attached from the Launch of Instance
+Volume was attached from the launch of the Instance

 #### 2. Create and attach 3 Volumes to the DB Server

     Create a label for the attached volume

     sudo parted -s /dev/xvdb mklabel msdos